Strawberry Cheesecake Recipe

 • Make sure all the ingredients are at room temperature before you begin.

-• In the bowl of a stand mixer or a large bowl using a hand mixer beat the cream cheese until light and fluffy on medium-low speed.
+• In the bowl of a stand mixer or a large bowl using a hand mixer, beat the cream cheese on medium-low speed until light and fluffy.

 • Add the sugar and flour and continue beating until well combined and creamy.

-• Add the eggs one at a time and beat after each addition until well combined.
+• Add the eggs one at a time, beating after each addition until well combined.

 • Pour cheesecake batter into the prepared springform pan.
 Level the top with a spatula.